mrchimp/sharelinks/README.md

 Turn simple `<a>` tags into share links for social media sites.
 Links will open a share dialog in a popup window.

-Roughly 2kb footprint when minimised.
+Roughly 5kb footprint when minimised.

 Supported platforms:

 - Facebook
 - Twitter
 - LinkedIn
+- Pinterest
+- Whatsapp
+- Tumblr

 # Requirements